 First, roast the garlic

-- Preheat your oven to 400f and slice off the top ¼ inch of a head of garlic to expose the top of the cloves.
+- Preheat your oven to 400f and slice off the top 1/4 inch of a head of garlic to expose the top of the cloves.
 Place the cut side up on a sheet of aluminum foil and drizzle with a bit of olive oil and a pinch of salt.
 Wrap the garlic in the foil, place on a baking sheet, and bake for 40 minutes.
+(Photo #1)

 Next, make the soup

-- In a large pot, saute the pancetta in a ¼ cup of extra virgin olive oil over medium-low heat until most of the fat has rendered (about 10 minutes).
+- In a large pot, saute the pancetta in a 1/4 cup of extra virgin olive oil over medium-low heat until most of the fat has rendered (about 10 minutes).
+(Photo #2)

-- Add a ¼ teaspoon of crushed red pepper flakes and cook for an additional 30 seconds, then add the roasted garlic cloves.
+- Add a 1/4 teaspoon of crushed red pepper flakes and cook for an additional 30 seconds, then add the roasted garlic cloves.
+(Photo #4)

-- Consistency of the soup.
+- Consistency.
 Some people prefer a looser white bean soup, while others like it on the thicker side.
 Customize this to your preference when mashing or blending the beans.
 Blending the beans will yield a thicker, creamier soup.
-If you wind up with a soup that's too thick, simply add a touch of water or chicken stock to loosen it back up.
+If you wind up with a soup that’s too thick, simply add a touch of water or chicken stock to loosen it back up.

-- Parmigiano Reggiano rinds.
-We always recommend saving your Parmigiano rinds for use in soups, like pasta e fagioli, or sauces.
+- Parmigiano rinds.
+We always recommend saving your Parmigiano rinds as they add great flavor to soups, like pasta e fagioli, or sauces.
 Some Italian grocery stores will sell just the rinds in their cheese section.
-If you don't see any, ask the cheesemonger and they'll likely have some for you.
-This is optional, so if you prefer to skip the cheese you can definitely do so and the soup will still taste great.
+If you don’t see any, ask the cheesemonger and they’ll likely have some for you.

 Our favorite soups